-If you are adding a previously formatted disk to your storage system, see the instructions in Previously Formatted Disks on page 27.
+If you are adding a previously formatted disk to your storage system, see the instructions in Previously Formatted Disks on page 39.

-ReadyNAS 2120
+ReadyNAS 2120 and 2120 v2

-This chapter describes the physical features of the ReadyNAS 2120.
+This chapter describes the physical features of the ReadyNAS 2120 and the 2120 v2.
 It includes the following sections:

 - Front Panel

 - Rear Panel

 - Status Information

 - Power On and Shut Down

 - Boot Menu

+- Rack Mounting